Racism in France: Racism against non-European refugees

 On 4 April 2022, the Euro-Med Human Rights Monitor released a report, that documented racist and inhuman practices against non-European refugees.
 The French authorities in the Essonne and Pantin regions issued a decision to expel non-European refugees from the shelters to be replaced by Ukrainian refugees.
 Also, according to other reports, the authorities told 50 refugees from Guinea, Mali, and Afghanistan that they would soon be expelled from shelters without the right of objection to make way for Ukrainian refugees.

 Consequences of racism

-In sports
+Claims of racism in sport

-Before the domestic Euro 2016 edition, racist claims, emanating from several French public figures about the lack of players of North African origins, made their way to the front pages.
-Even though the National Teams are supposed to be selected based on skill rather than race, Eric Cantona accused the French manager Didier Deschamps of racism.
+Before the Euro 2016 tournament, racist claims, emanating from several French public figures about the lack of players of North African origins, attracted media attention.
+Eric Cantona accused the French manager Didier Deschamps of racism.
 The latter filed a suit against Cantona over defamation.
-Shortly after Karim Benzema, who is regarded as the main victim considering his top form and season with Real Madrid, accused Deschamps of "bowing to racists" on the pages of Marca, however being sued as well because of blackmailing a fellow French team member, Mathieu Valbuena regarding a sex tape.
-All started after Manuel Valls, the French Prime Minister who was filmed in the past claiming there were too many blacks and Roma people in the south-eastern suburbs of Paris, politicized the affair.
+Shortly after Karim Benzema, who is regarded as a main victim considering his top form and season with Real Madrid, accused Deschamps of "bowing to racists" on the pages of Marca.

+Manuel Valls, the French Prime Minister was filmed in the past claiming there were too many blacks and Roma people in the south-eastern suburbs of Paris.